15 Popular Small Monkey Breeds

 8. Gibbons

-Gibbon species include around 40 different species and subspecies, some of which have regrettably been extinct.
+Gibbon species include around 40 species and subspecies, some of which have been extinct.

 These species stand 30 to 31 inches tall and are naturally pleasant and friendly.
-Gibbons have a very loud voice and frequently yells.
+Gibbons has a very loud voice and frequently yells.
 Essentially, one can only see this breed in the wild.

 9. Macaques

 The Macaque is a monkey species with 27 recognized subspecies.
-Their height ranges from 16 to 28 inches, and they are usually used for animal experiments (human products).
+Their height ranges from 16 to 28 inches and are usually used for animal experiments (human products).
 They are quite close to us humans because they are old-world monkeys.

 Macaques thrive in India’s rainforests, Sri Lanka’s rainforests, and Pakistan’s hilly highlands.
 These monkeys can live for more than 20 years.